The Endings to Those Famous Books You Never Got Around to Reading

 War and Peace

 There are some books that always seem to make it onto lists of books readers couldn’t finish.
 As a public service, we’ve chosen 10 of them and tell you how they end, so now you can pretend you’ve read the whole thing and no one will ever be the wiser.
 You can use all the time you’ll be saving to binge watch the next season of Game of Thrones.
 With that said, at the end of War and Peace, he gets the girl.
 Pierre and Natasha, that is.
 It’s as simple as that.
 And, oh yeah, there’s a lot of fighting between the Russians and the French.
 The French lose.
-Even though this book is a little too long to get through, you really should have gotten through these books by now.

 The Brothers Karamazov